GlobalWebIndex/challenge-calcs/README.md

 The challenge has 2 parts:
 * Implement the missing tests cases [here](https://github.com/GlobalWebIndex/challenge-calcs/blob/master/spec/calc_spec.rb#L99-L104).
 * Implement the missing logic in models, which makes tests green.
 One test is green, which indicate some basic logic is working.
 Missing logic is:
-  * calculate `weighted` and `percentage` metrics (hint: one more sum aggregation and common formula for percentage)
+  * calculate `weighted` and `percentage` metrics
-  * apply audience expression to make calculations only over specific sample (hint: you need to filter respondents)
+  * apply audience expression to make calculations only over specific sample

 To run tests you can use docker compose by executing `docker-compose run challenge`.
 If you don't want use docker and use `rspec` directly please run it with `ELASTIC_URL` env variable set to your local elasticsearch instance.